StephenDRoberts/stocks/README.md

 Tool to plot daily price data against average quarterly earnings data.

 App is made with React and Typescript.
-The code will be deployed to an [AWS S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html) for static site hosting.
+The code will be deployed to an <a href="https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html" target="_blank">AWS S3 bucket</a> for static site hosting.
 Uses [React-testing-library](https://testing-library.com/docs/react-testing-library/intro) and [jest](https://jestjs.io/) for unit testing purposes.

 Other